MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 1. Select **Next**.

-    A warning is issued if the domain controller / AD FS server / AD CS or dedicated server doesn't meet the minimum hardware requirements for the installation.
+    A warning is issued if the domain controller, AD FS server, AD CS server, or dedicated server doesn't meet the minimum hardware requirements for the installation.

     The warning doesn't prevent you from selecting **Next** and proceeding with the installation, which might still be the right option.
 For example, you need less room for data storage when installing a small lab test environment.